aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 lengths are constant, since we don't support the extended-length argument format.
 (Suppose there were a relative jump to an address over 65535 bytes away.
-The jump instruction would need to occupy more than the usual 3 bytes; if we'd assumed 3 bytes, this would imply cascading changes.)
-[XXX can you in fact have extended jumps?]
+The jump instruction would need to occupy more than the usual 3 bytes; if we'd assumed 3 bytes, this could imply cascading changes to other offsets.)

 A `Label` is just like `no_op`, except resolving to an address.